The King of the Snakes: South Asia

 In a tale from the Chamling language with the title Khusya Pucho, translated as Snake and Youngest Daughter, a couple has seven daughters.
 After the wife dies, one day, the man asks his daughters to fetch firewood for home, but they all refuse.
 The man himself goes to fetch firewood in the jungle, and finds a flower he wants to pluck to his daughters.
 As soon as he plucks it, a snake appears to him and demands his daughters, lest he devours him.
 The man obeys the snake's command, cuts firewood and returns home to explain the situation to his daughters; they all refuse to go with the snake.
 When the man is ready to leave, the youngest daughter agrees to go in his place.
 The snake bids the girl follow him to a river, where he will bathe and become a man.
 He exits the river as a man whom the girl does not recognize, but he assures her it is him.
 Then they build a house, and the now human snake gives her clothes and ornaments.
 Later, one of the girl's elder sisters, the second daughter, pays her a visit.
-When she sees her cadette's luxury, she invites her to bathe in the river.
+When she sees her little sister's luxury, she invites her to bathe in the river.
 Near the river a ferris wheel has been put up: the elder swings a bit, then convinces the younger to take off her clothes so she could swing better.
 The younger sister does and the elder shoves her into the river, where she drowns.
 The elder then puts on her clothes to pass herself off as the human snake's wife.
 She returns home, but the human snake recognizes she is not his true wife, and so does the snake's son, a baby named Bhoptale, who cries nonstop for his mother.
 Fortunately, his mother returns as a spirit to nurse him.
 One night, the snake husband finds her and hatches a plan: while he sends the false wife to fetch rice, the true one will wait with an axe to hew the other one.
 It happens thus, and they kill the false wife, burying her in a heap, where a tall lemon tree sprouts.
 Years later, when their child is all grown up, the boy wants a lemon from the tree, although his parents warn him against it.
 Later, he allows the boy to fetch one, but he becomes stuck to the tree.
 His parents also become stuck to the tree and die.